JCMexplains/writing-for-success-2023/textbook.md

 ### Formatting

-Remember to use proper format when creating your finished assignment.
+Remember to use proper format for your assignments.

-Sometimes an instructor, a department, or a college will require students to follow specific instructions on titles, margins, page numbers, or the location of the writer's name.
-These requirements may be more detailed and rigid for research projects and term papers, which often observe the American Psychological Association (APA) or Modern Language Association (MLA) style guides, especially when citations of sources are included.
+The most important person to check with is always the instructor for your class.
+Sometimes they will have specific rules they set themselves; other times, their department or their college will have specific rules.

-To ensure the format is correct and follows any specific instructions, make a final check before you submit an assignment.
+In general, many assignments will need to follow either APA or MLA format, which are discussed in detail in **Chapter 13**.
+But your instructor is always the best person to check with.

 #### Exercise 7